gem/oq-engine/doc/engine/Architecture.md

 assume that the datastore of version X of the engine *will not work* with version X + 1: on the contrary, the exported files will likely be same across different versions.
-It is important to export all of the outputs you are interested it before doing an upgrade, otherwise you will be forced to downgrade in order to be able to export the previous results.
+It is important to export all of the outputs you are interested in before doing an upgrade, otherwise you would be forced to downgrade in order to be able to export the previous results.

 The WebUI provides a REST API that can be used in third party